Skip to main content

 Posts

-Do you agree in some categories it makes sense right?
+Do you agree in some categories it makes sense?
 Any of you guys Gamers?
-What do you think if the game is not there the day they said it was going to be released then you're going to you're going to go back right if it's something that you're really enthusiastic about then that's going to be a high involvement purchase for you but other products not so much and depends on the individual what might be a high involvement purchase for you may not be a high empowerment purchase for somebody else so it's definitely it's personal and usually price the level of price is usually um associated ated with high involvement purchases although it's not the only indicator but then again keep in mind what's considered to be expensive for one person may not be expensive for another but the idea is what we need to understand is the consumer behavior that what Behavior will we anticipate if our product is considered to be a high involvement or a low involv...
+What do you think?
+If the game is not there, on the day they said it was gonna be released.
+Then you're gonna go back, right?
+If it's something that you're really enthusiastic about.
+Then that's going to be a high-involvement purchase for you, but other products not so much.
+And depends on the individual what might be a high-involvement purchase for you may not for somebody else.
+So it's definitely, it's personal.
+And the level of price is usually associated with high- involvement purchases.
+Although it's not the only indicator but then again keep in mind.
+What's considered to be expensive for one person may not be expensive for another, but the idea is what we need to understand is the consumer behavior that what behavior will we anticipate if our product is considered to be a high-involvement or a low-involvement purchase.
+That's why we need to do...

 The Paradox of Choice (12) - The Limitations can be a gift - Prof. Barry Schwartz